MrGarage/HardwareSynth/README.md

 # Hardware Synth

-In this repository I am documenting my progress and notes for building the different sections of a Eurorack, which will then be turned into a full synth once I feel confident enough.
+In this repository, I am documenting my notes and work on developing different aspects of an analog synthesizer.
+Currently, I am in the process of creating the VCO, voltage controlled oscillator, to be the main driver for the following modules.